rclone/rclone/docs/content/flags.md

       --koofr-provider string                               Choose your storage provider
       --koofr-setmtime                                      Does the backend support setting modification time (default true) --koofr-user string                                   Your user name
+      --linkbox-description string                          Description of the remote
       --linkbox-token string                                Token from https://www.linkbox.to/admin/account -l, --links                                               Translate symlinks to/from regular files with a '.rclonelink' extension
-      --local-case-insensitive                              Force the filesystem to report itself as case insensitive --local-case-sensitive                                Force the filesystem to report itself as case sensitive --local-encoding Encoding                             The encoding for the backend (default Slash,Dot) --local-no-check-updated                              Don't check to see if the files change during upload --local-no-preallocate                                Disable preallocation of disk space for transferred files
+      --local-case-insensitive                              Force the filesystem to report itself as case insensitive --local-case-sensitive                                Force the filesystem to report itself as case sensitive --local-description string                            Description of the remote
+      --local-encoding Encoding                             The encoding for the backend (default Slash,Dot) --local-no-check-updated                              Don't check to see if the files change during upload --local-no-preallocate                                Disable preallocation of disk space for transferred files